 To try to equalize compensation between male and female employees and people in other protected classifications, fair pay laws are gaining traction in states and cities.
 The nation’s renewed focus on pay equity means employers of all sizes can expect increased scrutiny of their employee wage decisions.
 In fact, many states and municipalities have already passed laws making it illegal to ask a job candidate, “What’s your current salary?”

 The goal behind salary history bans is to stop the cycle of pay discrimination.
-For example, if a new hire's salary is solely based off previous pay, and the individual was paid less than others performing similar job duties, then the past discrimination just continues.
+For example, if a new hire's salary is solely based on previous pay, and the individual was paid less than others performing similar job duties, then the past discrimination just continues.

 But states and municipalities aren't the only ones cracking down on the gender pay gap.
-Congress is currently considering a nation-wide ban on salary history inquiries.
-The Paycheck Fairness Act was introduced by Rep. Rosa DeLauro, D-Conn on January 30, 2019 and was placed on the Senate Legislative Calendar on April 30, 2019.
+Congress is currently considering a nationwide ban on salary history inquiries.
+The Paycheck Fairness Act was introduced by Rep. Rosa DeLauro, D-Conn on January 30, 2019, and was placed on the Senate Legislative Calendar on April 30, 2019.

 The Paycheck Fairness Act would:

 - Prohibit employers from inquiring about salary history and from using it to determine pay.

 - Protect workers against retaliation for discussing pay with co-workers.